jig-san/ML4QS-2019/README.md

-# ML4QS, group 45.
+# ML4QS

-Private repository for the course "Machine Learning for the Quantified Self" at the Vrije Universiteit Amsterdam.
+Machine Learning for the Quantified Self: data processing, feature engineering and predicting activity from self-tracking sensors data.